Weak September jobs report underscores Fed’s misdiagnosis of delta variant’s toll on the economy

 “What you have to weigh is the market signal that a delay sends, versus the cost of waiting for more information,” said Constance Hunter, chief economist for KPMG.
 She added that given “the complications around changing one’s message, and the gymnastics involved in really making sure that that goes smoothly, I think it’s better to just stay the course.
 Maybe what you do is elongate the taper period.”

-Meanwhile, the delta variant has roiled global supply chains — which are inextricably tied to inflation and peoples’ expectations for how high prices will stay, and for how long.
+Meanwhile, the delta variant has roiled global supply chains — which are inextricably tied to inflation and people’s expectations of how high prices will stay, and for how long.
 Fed officials continue to insist inflation is “transitory,” or temporary, and that prices won’t simmer down to the Fed’s 2 percent annual target until supply chain bottlenecks have time to clear.

 But testifying on Capitol Hill last week, Powell said inflation has become broader and more structural than it appeared earlier in the year.
-The Fed’s preferred measure of inflation showed prices are up 4.3 percent in August compared to the year before.
-In a recent speech, Fed Gov. Lael Brainard pointed to builders who can’t get enough construction materials and to North American auto production, which was paused by shutdowns in Malaysia and Vietnam.
+The Fed’s preferred measure of inflation showed prices were up 4.3 percent in August compared with the year before.
+In a recent speech, Fed governor Lael Brainard pointed to builders who can’t get enough construction materials and to North American auto production, which was paused by shutdowns in Malaysia and Vietnam.

-“It is frustrating to acknowledge that getting people vaccinated and getting delta under control still remains the most important economic policy that we have, and its frustrating to see the bottlenecks and supply chain problems......apparently getting a little bit worse," Powell said last week on a panel of international central bankers.
-He said that while the overall forecast was still positive, parts of the recovery are still “highly uncertain."
+“It is frustrating to acknowledge that getting people vaccinated and getting delta under control still remains the most important economic policy that we have, and it’s frustrating to see the bottlenecks and supply chain problems … apparently getting a little bit worse,” Powell said last week on a panel of international central bankers.
+He said that while the overall forecast was still positive, parts of the recovery remain “highly uncertain.”

 Powell and other Fed leaders have long said vaccinations are the most direct way to sustain the economic recovery.